powerling-rd/akeneo-extension/README.md

 ![Execution details](doc/img/04-execution-details.png)

-This extension is based on the Akeneo Textmaster extension developped by Jean-Marie Leroux and Jessy Jurkowski
+This extension is based on the Akeneo TextMaster extension developped by Jean-Marie Leroux and Jessy Jurkowski